 This method lends itself to routing by level, in which only one node per hop forwards a received message.
-When a message is transmitted from the base station to a node, the primary path to the node is used to ensure that the message is not arbitrarily rebroadcast throughout the network, thus conserving network resources while directing communications towards their ultimate destination.
-However, in order to prevent malicious redirection of packets, a group authentication method is required.
+When a message is transmitted from the base station to a node, the primary path to the node is used to ensure that the message is not arbitrarily rebroadcast throughout the network, thus conserving network resources.
+However, in order to prevent malicious redirection of packets, a group authentication method is required to verify that a message is indeed from a legitimate source and intended to be routed through a member of the group.